 L P Hartley famously wrote: 'The past is a foreign country: they do things differently there'.
 That's certainly true, for history can be fascinating and strange, familiar and alien.
 But history is like a lighthouse too, warning us to avoid the rocks on which others were dashed.

 ***The transfer of content from the old version of this website to this one is now complete.
-I've now embarked on the second phase of website improvement, which involves re-sizing the text and a major re-edit of all the features.
-Articles currently being revamped are: Horses and Mules; Poland 1920; and the Bloodhounds of Berlin.
+I've now embarked on the second phase of website improvement, which involves a major re-edit of all the features.
+Articles currently being revamped are: Cathedrals of Consumption and Mountain Fury.
 Some accessibility may be affected by this.
 Articles that appear with larger text have been updated.
 I will migrate my 'London: Then and Now' section for the final phase of website improvement, although I suspect this will occur sometime later in 2015***

 Click on the pictures below to access the features or use the tabs above